ncphillips/makersasylum.com/summer-program-paris.md

 - template: title
   title: Why you should apply?
 - template: body-copy
+  content: |-
-  content: "* Opportunity to co-learn from the best and the most diverse minds  \n*
+    * Opportunity to co-learn with the best and the most diverse minds
-    Hands on learning in some of the most advanced digital fabrication labs\n* Exposure to global issues and a chance to solve real world problems using technology\n* Network of like minded tinkerers / makers for life\n* Mentorship from some of the most brilliant change makers"
+    * Hands on learning in some of the most advanced digital fabrication labs
+    * Exposure to global issues and a chance to solve real world problems using technology
+    * Network of like minded tinkerers / makers for life
+    * Mentorship from some of the most brilliant change makers
 - template: title
   title: What you can expect
 - template: body-copy